 However, a close look at the cleaning issues of cultured marble vs marble reveals that both have similar weaknesses and share a similar level of required care and maintenance.

 Repair is possible on both surfaces.
-However, marble repair procedures are entirely different from cultured marble and do not cross over.
+However, marble repair procedures are entirely different from cultured marble repair and do not cross over.

 Cultured marble countertops and vanities on average are cheaper than natural marble countertops but not exceptionally so in many cases.